teenyrobots/all-about-type/README.md

 ## Design Tools
 + [Font Pair](http://fontpair.co/): Helps designers pair Google Fonts
 + [Modular Scale](http://www.modularscale.com/): a tool to help web designers size their type in a more meaningful way

+##Galleries
++ [Fonts in Use](https://fontsinuse.com): An independent archive of typography.
+Good for searching typographical eras.